SaiSindhuja197/mslearn-fabric/Instructions/Labs/02-data-warehouse.md

    ORDER BY CalendarYear, MonthOfYear, SalesRegion;
     ```

-1. **Run** the modified query and review the results, which now include Sales Revenue aggregated by Year, Month and Sales Region.
+1. **Run** the modified query and review the results, which now include Sales Revenue aggregated by Year, Month, and Sales Region.

     ![](./Images/e2t3p11.png)